Get Out of That Comfort Zone!

 If you accept the challenge, I would like you to come back to this post or my Facebook every couple of weeks and let me know:

 - what recipe you cooked

 - what you might do differently

-You don't have to post the recipe, just let us know where it came from.
+You don't have to post the recipe; just let us know where it originated.

 My Challenge Goal

 My goal is to encourage myself to start cooking from my expansive cookbook collection, many of which were written by some very special chefs and professional food writers.
-I know I'll learn some new cooking techniques as well as learn to work with new ingredients, especially spices and herbs.
-More importantly, I'll be expanding my cooking repertoire by trying new recipes, and I think that's something I think we can all benefit from.
+I know I'll learn some new cooking techniques and learn to work with new ingredients, especially spices, and herbs.
+More importantly, I'll be expanding my cooking repertoire by trying new recipes, which I think we can all benefit from.